cterdam/dotfiles/README.md

   - Upon finishing installing the brew version, run `which vim` and you might see that it's still the system vim (and not the brew vim) which gets evoked.
 This is because brew-installed apps are not given priority in PATH.
-	Don't worry about it; the zsh scripts to be installed later will fix this.
+	Don't worry about it; `cterdam.zshrc` will fix this.
 - Install tmux with `brew install tmux`.
   - When it's done, install [Tmux Plugin Manager](TPM).
-Don't worry about installing actual plugins for now: the tmux script will take care of it.
+Don't worry about installing actual plugins for now: `cterdam.tmux.conf` will take care of it.
 - Install [Oh My Zsh](https://ohmyz.sh/).
   - There should be no `zshrc` in the new system yet, but the OMZ installation script will create one in the home directory.
 Read it through, but